Multarix/DnD-NPC/README.md

 			"metal": Boolean, // Whether or not the armor is made of metal "stealth": Boolean // Whether or not the armor impedes the stealth of the NPC },
-		"tools": [ // May be empty
+		"tools": [ // The tools that the NPC has.
+May be empty.
 			{
 				"name": String, // Name of the tool
 				"link": String // Link to the tool on D&D Beyond